Battelle Memorial Institute: History

-The institute opened in 1929 but traces its origins to the 1923 will of Ohio industrialist Gordon Battelle which provided for its creation and his mother Annie Maude Norton Battelle who left the bulk of the family fortune to the institute after her death in 1925.
+The institute was founded in 1929 by Gordon Battelle.
 Originally focusing on contract research and development work in the areas of metals and material science, Battelle is now an international science and technology enterprise that explores emerging areas of science, develops and commercializes technology, and manages laboratories for customers.
+It has 3,200 employees, and manages another 29,500 in ten United States Department of Energy National Laboratories.